techone --service=cloud-migration

 Visual Basic 6, Delphi and FoxPro are among the most common technologies we encounter during migrations.
 These applications were typically built between 1998 and 2008, run on Windows Server, use proprietary databases and have no API.
 While they still work reliably to this day, maintenance costs keep rising and developers for these technologies are virtually impossible to find.

 We start by mapping existing functionality.
 We go through the code form by form, document business rules and design the new architecture.
 We migrate the database to Azure SQL or PostgreSQL with full data validation.
-You can see what such a project looks like in practice in our Helvetia case study, where we rewrote a Visual Basic application into .NET Core with microservice architecture on Azure.
+You can see what such a project looks like in practice in our Helvetia case study, where we rewrote a Visual Basic application into .NET Core on Azure.

 Stable Operations and Infrastructure After Migration